 1Co 11:16 If anyone is inclined to be contentious, we have no such practice, nor do the churches of God.

 This is a lot to digest and in my attempt to keep this article smaller than a novel, I’ll lay it out with brevity.
-However, it is worth noting that lunatics like the current head of the United Pentecostal Church, International., movement, David K. Bernard believes women who wear makeup or who cut their hair are whores.
+However, it is worth noting that there are teachers, like the current head of the United Pentecostal Church, International., movement, David K. Bernard believes women who wear makeup or who cut their hair are likened to whores, or harlots.
 Tells you where this is going…What the likes of David K. Bernard ignore is;

 - Paul was teaching about public service in prayer and prophesying, I.e. Church/Synagogue.